 It can be concluded that if one knows the total number of atoms in a unit cell, edge length, and molar mass, then one can calculate the density of the unit cell.

-This same technique can be used to calculate the density of NaCl unit cell and the density of polonium unit cell.
+This same technique can be used to calculate the density of NaCl unit cells and the density of polonium unit cells.
 We also learned that the density of a unit cell equals extended lattice, and it is easy to determine the density given the length of the unit cell.

 General Expression for Density of Unit Cells Derived for Various Cases

-Till now, we have learned how to calculate the density of NaCl unit cell, density of polonium unit cell, the fact that the density of unit cell equals extended lattice, and it is relatively easy to determine density given length of a unit cell.
+Till now, we have learned how to calculate the density of a NaCl unit cell, the density of a polonium unit cell, the fact that the density of a unit cell equals an extended lattice, and it is relatively easy to determine the density given the length of a unit cell.

 Now, let us go through the answer to the question of what is the planar density of the (101) plane in a face-centered cubic (fcc) unit cell.
 Students should also be familiar with the general expressions used for the density of unit cells.
 These expressions are derived for various cases.
 And to help students to understand this topic better, we have formulated a list of important expressions.
 The list is given below.

-Primitive Unit Cell: In a primitive unit cell, the total number of atoms in a unit cell equal to one.
+In a primitive unit cell, the total number of atoms in a unit cell is equal to one.
 This means that the density of a primitive unit cell is equal to 1 x M / A3 x Na.

-Body-Centered Cubic Unit Cell: When it comes to a body-centered cubic unit cell, then the total number of atoms in a unit cell are two.
+When it comes to a body-centered cubic unit cell, then the total number of atoms in a unit cell is two.
 This means that the value of z is two.
 Hence, the density of a body-centered cubic unit cell is equal to 2 x M / A3 x Na.

-Face-Centered Cubic Unit Cell: The total number of atoms present in a face-centered cubic unit cell are four.
+The total number of atoms present in a face-centered cubic unit cell is four.
 Hence, the density of a face-centered cubic unit cell is 4 x M / A3 x Na.